Frank Backhouse

-Frank Herbert Backhouse (1863–1933) was a prominent mining engineer during the Western Australian gold rushes of the 1890s.
+Frank Herbert Backhouse (1863–1933) was a mining engineer during the Western Australian gold rushes of the 1890s.

 Early years

 Backhouse was born in Brisbane, Queensland, in 1863.
 His father was Benjamin Backhouse, member of the New South Wales Legislative Council; his brother Alfred Paxton Backhouse was a judge of the District Court of New South Wales.
 He received commercial and scientific instruction at the Grammar School and The King's School, Sydney-based institutions which prepared students for university.

 He matriculated in science at the University of Sydney, after which he was appointed assistant professor to Mr. W. A. Dixon, F.I.C., Professor of the Chair of Chemistry in the Sydney Technical College.
 For eighteen months he assisted Dixon in scientific research in the laboratory.
 His duties included delivering a course of lectures to the students of the college on metallurgy, and demonstration in the laboratory.

 Assayer and metallurgist

 His first extra-academic appointment was as assayer to the Sunny Corner Silver and Gold Mine in the Bathurst district.
 He was there but a short time when he left to become assistant manager of the Australian K.O. and M. Company, Joadja Creek, Mittagong.
 Here his extensive knowledge of both inorganic and organic chemistry proved a remunerative boon to the company, as he introduced cheaper and more convenient methods of treatment.
 However, he preferred assaying and returned to Sunny Corner as Government Assayer.
 He was there nine months when he proceeded to the Evelyn Silver Mine, in the Northern Territory, as an assayer and metallurgist.
 On this mine he assayed for twelve months, and then resolved to exploit the Kimberley region in Western Australia.

 The Kimberley goldfields had been opened up six months before, and were reported as being inconceivably rich.
 He started prospecting.
 Success, however, was moderate, and he returned to Sydney in 1889, and accepted the post of metallurgist in the Kohinoor Mine at Captain's Flat, near Braidwood.
 He went from there to the White Rock Mine in the Tenterfield district.
 Then he took the management of the Clyde Smelting and Refining Works at Granville—very large and important works belonging to the Hudson Brothers.
 His next role was the managerial trust of the Nambucca's Head Gold Mine, situated in the Macleay district.